2725132/salesforce-admin-tutorial/README.md

 In this tutorial you gonna learn features of Salesforce regarding Administrator view to take a good [Salesforce Administrator (201) Test](http://certification.salesforce.com/administrators)

-## Any doubts you can send me a email:
+## Any doubts you can send me an email:
 # **95felipeg@gmail.com**